 Fake Google reviews are practically an epidemic on Google.
-Even though the company is working on fixing their anti-spam algorithm, online studies suggest that half of Google reviews are either bogus or not written by genuine customers.
+Even though the company is working on fixing its anti-spam algorithm, online studies suggest that half of Google reviews are either bogus or not written by genuine customers.
 This percentage may be even higher for service-based businesses like healthcare providers.

 As Google reviews are considered helpful for the massive consumer base using Google to skim businesses, fake reviews can be a major problem for doctors, whose reputation is often first based on what potential patients read online.